-Environmental Sciences is working on additional revisions.
+STAFF: Adopt

-Did not specifically review this provision

-Alternative language appears below in underlined, italicized and highlighted text.
+- LDCAC: Did not specifically review this provision - CAO: Alternative language appears below in underlined, italicized and highlighted text. - LPA: Adopt with CAO alternatives. - EROC: Adopt with CAO alternatives.

 A development proposal that requests an increase to the standard maximum residential density for committing to "permanently preserved native habitat," as that phrase is defined in section 33-1003, must be accompanied by plans and supporting documentation that demonstrate compliance with the following requirements.